Assistant Professor in Modern British Imperial, Colonial, and Post-Colonial History, Faculty of Arts

 Arun Kumar's current research sits at the intersection of social, education, and labour history.
 His current book project, titled The Silent Rebellion: Working Class Dreams, Education and Capitalism explores the lives of the nineteenth and twentieth-century artisans, factory workers, and footloose labourers to understand their labouring and non-labouring world.
 The book challenges fundamental major theoretical conclusions of modern Indian history that present workers as illiterate beings and study their lives merely in terms of their work identity and manual labour.
 Kumar proposes that workers who were born as workers did not always die as workers.
 In their life-cycle, they travelled around, studied, and sought new career opportunities.
 In doing so, their notions of manual labour and the need for work changed.
 Similarly, in their day-cycle workers did not just do labour.
 They dreamed of a non-working identity and a life for themselves and their children.
 They read books, attended night schools, and wrote prose and poetry.
 Kumar employs the history of the night-time and childhood as methodological procedures to uncover the non-working lives of manual labourers.
 He proposes that historians by not exploring the working lives beyond their work time and work-related aspects (strikes, migration) reduce workers to their colonial and elite notions of mere 'working-hands'.
 In doing so, the book also explores the manual labour aspects of the Indian caste system.
 It proposes that workers who often came from marginalized social backgrounds did not just rebel against their fixed working identity but also their caste identity which had tied them to perform labour for centuries.

 Arun has worked on the art of letter-writing culture among the subaltern groups.
-He looks at how mobile labouring groups transformed a very elite activity of letter-writing into a mass culture by the nineteenth and twentieth century.
+He looks at how mobile labouring groups transformed a very elite activity of letter-writing into a mass culture by the nineteenth and twentieth centuries.

 He has also written on the history of the working-class nights, 'untouchable schools', and industrial schools.